ἀπεκατεστάθη

 Strong'sG600

-Morphological NotesVerb; aorist tense (simple past, completed action), passive voice (subject receives the action), indicative mood (statement of fact), 3rd person singular.
+Morphological NotesVerb; aorist tense (completed action), passive voice, indicative mood, 3rd person singular.

 View full lexicon entry for G600 →